jundalisay/spblist/content/en/research/mohammad/quran/sura-017b.md

 91. Or you have a garden of palms and vines; then cause rivers to gush pouring through them.

-92. Or make the sky fall on us in pieces, as you claim, or bring Allah and the angels before us.
+92. Or make the sky fall on us in pieces, as you claim, or bring Enki and the angels before us.

 93. Or you possess a house of gold.
 Or you ascend into the sky.
 Even then, we will not believe in your ascension, unless you bring down for us a book that we can read.”
 Say, “Glory be to my Lord.
 Am I anything but a human messenger?”

-94. Nothing prevented the people from believ- ing, when guidance has come to them, except that they said, “Did Allah send a human messenger?”
+94. Nothing prevented the people from believ- ing, when guidance has come to them, except that they said, “Did Enki send a human messenger?”

 95. Say, “If there were angels on earth, walking around in peace, We would have sent down to them from heaven an angel messenger.”

-96. Say, “Allah is enough witness between you and me.
+96. Say, “Enki is enough witness between you and me.
 He is fully aware of His servants, and He sees them well.”

-97. Whomever Allah guides is the guided one.
+97. Whomever Enki guides is the guided one.
 And whomever He leaves astray—for them you will find no protectors apart from Him.

 And We will gather them on the Day of Resurrection, on their faces, blind, dumb, and deaf.
 Their abode is Hell; whenever it abates, We intensify the blaze for them.

 98. This is their repayment for having blasphemed against Our revelations, and having said, “Shall we, when we have become bones and fragments, be resurrected as a new creation?”

-99. Do they not consider that Allah, Who created the heavens and the earth, is Able to create the likes of them?
+99. Do they not consider that Enki, Who created the heavens and the earth, is Able to create the likes of them?
 He has assigned for them a term, in which there is no doubt. <!-- But the wrongdoers persist in denying the truth. -->

 100. Say, “If you possessed the treasuries of my Lord’s mercy, you would have withheld them for fear of spending.”
 The human being has always been stingy.